CrossGeeks/GoogleClientPlugin/GoogleClient/docs/GoogleFirebaseConsoleSetup.md

 ![Creating Application 4](https://github.com/CrossGeeks/GoogleClientPlugin/blob/master/GoogleClient/images/ConfigurationFileAndroid.PNG?raw=true)

+>**Note:**
-**PDT:** If you replace the google-servies.json file on the sample project and change the Xamarin.Android package name of the project to yours, the android sample project should work.
+>If you replace the google-servies.json file on the sample project and change the Xamarin.Android package name of the project to yours, the android sample project should work.

 ## iOS Setup